ldbc/ldbc_snb_interactive_v1_impls/README.md

             * If you are generating the data sets from scratch, set `ldbc.snb.datagen.serializer.numUpdatePartitions` to *n* in the [data generator](https://github.com/ldbc/ldbc_snb_datagen_hadoop) to get produce these.
         * The goal of the benchmark is the achieve the best (lowest possible) `time_compression_ratio` value while ensuring that the 95% on-time requirement is kept (i.e. 95% of the queries can be started within 1 second of their scheduled time).
 If your benchmark run returns "failed schedule audit", increase this number (which lowers the time compression rate) until it passes.
         * Set the `thread_count` property to the size of the thread pool for read operations.
-        * Different scale factors require different configurations for the `ldbc.snb.interactive.update_interleave` value and the query frequencies.
-Make sure you use the correct properties based on the files provided in the [`sf-properties/` directory](sf-properties/).
         * For audited benchmarks, ensure that the `warmup` and `operation_count` properties are set so that the warmup and benchmark phases last for 30+ minutes and 2+ hours, respectively.
     * **Output:**
         * Passed or failed the "schedule audit" (the 95% on-time requirement).
         * The throughput achieved in the run (operations/second).
         * The detailed results of the benchmark are printed to the console and saved in the `results/` directory.
     * **Parallelism:** Multi-threaded execution is recommended to achieve the best result.

-For all scripts, configure the properties file (`driver/${MODE}.properties`) to match your setup and the [scale factor](sf-properties/) of the data set used.

 For more details on validating and benchmarking, visit the [driver wiki](https://github.com/ldbc/ldbc_snb_interactive_driver/wiki).